Zone51alex/DAWeaponsPack/README.md

 Kitbashed Glowtusk into a Small Mount Strike Weapon with the same Damage BUT Very long Reload. kitbashed Artassault into a Snowball shotgun medium Mount with PD utility 4 shot with spread 4 projectiles each shot.

-Feel free to join the SPace Lounge on Discord : https://discord.gg/QFYrZwg2Qf
+Feel free to join the Space Lounge on Discord : https://discord.gg/QFYrZwg2Qf